Add Input Mask Fields with RegistrationMagic

 Users often enter confidential data while filling up a registration form.
 As a site admin, it is your job to secure that data and not expose it to others.
 To do so, you need to customize your WordPress forms so that they can take extensive user data.
 You will find several WordPress form builder plugins to add extra user data fields on your form.
 But only a few will allow you to use the Input Mask field to keep user data private.

-Masked fields are available in the RegistrationMagic plugin.
-Masking is mainly done to protect data, which might be sensitive or personal such as phone numbers, dates, social security numbers and tax ID.
-As additional security measure, you may also want to mask confidential user data so it’s invisible in the browser.
-Let’s learn how to mask user input in WordPress form.
+The RegistrationMagic plugin offers Masked Fields to add to your WordPress forms.
+Masking is mainly done to protect data, which might be sensitive or personal.
+User data ranging from phone numbers, dates, card details, account numbers or tax ID can fall in this category.
+As an extra security measure, you can mask confidential user data so it stays invisible in the browser.

 Navigating to the Masked Field

 First, install the RegistrationMagic plugin and activate it.
 You will then find the plugin menu on your dashboard.
 From here, click on the All Forms link to land on the All Forms page.